LF-Decentralized-Trust/project-proposals/HIPs/solang.md

 * _The project should have demonstrable examples of POC/production uses publicly available._

-  **Solang is being used for multiple engagements, none of them public yet.
+  **Solang is being used for multiple Web3 engagements on Polkadot and Solana, none of them public yet.
 One engagement is aiming for production in the October 2022.**

 * _The project should have the backing of more than one organization/individuals (i.e., the project proposers should be able to demonstrate significant, long term contribution in codebase)._